College Football Playoff controversy, Villanova’s tough task in FCS quarterfinals, and more

 Villanova’s tall task

-The star of Villanova’s two wins to open the FCS playoffs has been its defense, who allowed just seven points in each win, the lowest among the remaining eight teams.
-That defense will be put to the test on Saturday against No. 4 ranked Tarleton State (12-1), who has one of the best scoring offense in the FCS (44.1 points) and the No. 3 total offense (472.3 yards) led by Walter Payton award finalist Victor Gabalis, the team’s quarterback.
-They also have wins over an FBS school, Army, and are a perfect 7-0 at their home field in Stephenville, Texas, while averaging 41.8 points.
+That defense will be put to the test Saturday against fourth-ranked Tarleton State (12-1) of Texas, which has one of the best scoring offenses in the FCS (44.1 points per game) and the No. 3 total offense (472.3 yards), led by Walter Payton Award finalist Victor Gabalis, the team’s quarterback.

 Saturday’s quarterfinal game (noon, ESPN) will ultimately come down to Villanova’s defense holding Tarleton State’s offense in check.
 Harvard and Lehigh each ranked inside the top 25 in total offense, but the Wildcats shut both teams down.
-The only game Tarleton lost this season came against Abilene Christian, the only team to hold them to less than 30 points this season.

 Villanova (11-2) will need big games from running backs Ja’briel Mace and Isaiah Ragland and the offensive line to clinch the program’s first semifinal appearance since 2010.
-The winner of this matchup will face the winner of UC Davis and Illinois State next on Saturday.
+The winner of this matchup will face the winner of UC Davis and Illinois State next Saturday.

 » READ MORE: How Mark Ferrante made Villanova into a regular playoff contender